 Availability | Information about the availability of the balance. |

-Each <Ntry> represents a booked debit or credit that affects the account balance.
+This block lists the booked debit and credit entries that affect the account balance.
 Multiple entries can appear in a statement.

 | Tag | Element name | Description |